Einstein-Podolsky-Rosen entanglement and steering in two-well BEC ground states: Entanglement Strategies

 In this paper, we will focus on a second form of EPR entanglement, which we call number conserving.
 This occurs, for example, when fixed number states are input into a beam splitter: $H=\kappa(a^{\dagger}b+ab^{\dagger})$, so that $\langle ab\rangle=0$ but $\langle ab^{\dagger}\rangle\neq0$.
 We consider an entangled number-conserving state of form \cite{bec well ham cirac,gerdan,gorsav,wellbecmurr,supbec,carr}:

-This is similar to the states generated in optical fiber pulsed squeezing \cite{Naturesqueezing}, and is the closest to the state prepared in some recent two-well BEC experiments, where the total number is conserved \cite{esteve,Gross2010}.
-We will examine situations with number anti-correlated states prepared through evaporative cooling and adiabatic manipulations near the ground state of a coupled-well system, as shown in Fig. \ref{fig:system-two modes}.
+This is the closest to the state prepared in some recent two-well BEC experiments, where the total number is conserved \cite{esteve,Gross2010}.
+We will examine how to unambiguously detect two-mode entanglement, and EPR steering entanglement, for these states.